pipelinelabo/datalaiq-wiki/scripting/anko.md

 ### github.com/gravwell/ipexist

-This module is only available if `Disable-Network-Script-Functions` is set to `false` in the Gravwell config. `github.com/gravwell/ipexist` only exports the "New" related functions:
+This module is only available if `Disable-Network-Script-Functions` is set to `false` in the DatalaiQ config. `github.com/gravwell/ipexist` only exports the "New" related functions:

 - `ipexist.New`
 - `ipexist.NewIPBitMap`

 ### github.com/RackSec/srslog

-This module is only available if `Disable-Network-Script-Functions` is set to `false` in the Gravwell config. `github.com/RackSec/srslog` only exposes the syslog related functionality:
+This module is only available if `Disable-Network-Script-Functions` is set to `false` in the DatalaiQ config. `github.com/RackSec/srslog` only exposes the syslog related functionality:

 - `srslog.Dial`
 - `srslog.DefaultFormatter`